 Finally, for those following us, I found that my smartphone based GPS was invaluable today.
 While the trail is quite well marked, at least four times today we would have had to guess which fork in the trail to take.
 Maybe taking the wrong one would have been obvious sooner or later but I loved the certainty that the GPS gave me.
 I rarely have to look at it and my phone’s battery power never goes below 60% on the walk so I am loving Maps.me with the GPS files load for the route.

 One place where the obvious wide gravel trail went straight but we were supposed to turn onto this grassy trail

-Life is still good but legs are tired.
+Life is still good but our legs are tired.
 Actually, after our first real full-on big Italian meal of the trip, our whole bodies and minds are tired too.
 Maybe it was the wine and grappa.
 Who knows?
 Peace y’all.